 1940s Dance in Fredericksburg

 The Labor Dance at the Hangar Hotel is canceled in 2020.

 With its rich history, scenic beauty, and humid subtropical climate, Fredericksburg attracts visitors throughout the year.
 During the Labor Day weekend, check out the 1940s USO-Style Labor Day dance at the Hangar Hotel.
 A portion of the proceeds will benefit the Fort Hood USO.

-While in New Braunfels, it’s impossible to resist a visit to the Schlitterbahn Water Park.
+Northeast of San Antonio is New Braunfels, Texas, which is known for its rivers and massive water park, Schlitterbahn.
 The park attracts visitors from all over the country to stay at one of its seven unique resort experiences.
 Also, you can ride the award-winning Master Blaster ride, which has a three-story plunge.
 If you go to Schlitterbahn, get a Blast Pass to avoid standing in long lines for the rides.